 - What's the Difference Between an Alligator & a Crocodile by Lisa Marie Bullard

 - Now and Ben by Gene Barretta

 Before Reading: Introducing Compare & Contrast

-When you're introducing this skill to your students, it is important to begin by helping students define the terms and modeling the difference between a surface-level comparison and a deeper analysis.
+When introducing this skill to your students, it is important to begin by helping them define the terms and modeling the difference between a surface-level comparison and a deeper analysis.

 Students need to be able to move beyond outward appearances when making connections.
-They also need to move beyond what the author explicitly states in the text.
-Both of these skills require time and modeling to successfully master.
+They must also move beyond what the author explicitly states in the text.
+Both of these skills require time and modeling to master successfully.

 A great way to get started is by creating a Venn diagram comparing yourself to a student in your class.
 Have students take turns giving examples of physical attributes first.
 Then push students to move beyond these basic responses to identify similarities and differences that require more thoughtful analysis.
 When you finish, compare the two lists to help students internalize the differences between comparing and contrasting on a surface level and digging deep to think critically.

-Here's a great example of an anchor chart you may want to consider using with your class as you begin this foundational work.
+Here's a great example of an anchor chart you may consider using with your class as you begin this foundational work.

 The positive about this approach is that it doesn't require text.
-This means that your struggling readers get the change to understand the skill without using up all their mental energy on decoding.
+This means that your struggling readers get the chance to understand the skill without using up all their mental energy on decoding.